 “Royal with cheese.”
 Thus begins one of the most memorable, quotable and stylish movies of our modern times.
 Quentin Tarantino directs this film with flair, elegance and care.
 The film has a non-linear timeline, but never feels muddled and it is one of the Pulp Fiction’s greatest strengths as half of the fun is figuring out what takes place when after you’re done watching.

-The film stars John Travolta, Samuel L. Jackson, Uma Thurman, Harvey Keitel, Tim Roth, Amanda Plummer, Maria de Medeiros, Ving Rhams, Eric Stoltz, Rosanna Arquette, Christopher Walken and Bruce Willis.
+The film stars an all star cast which includes, John Travolta, Samuel L. Jackson, Uma Thurman, Harvey Keitel, Tim Roth, Amanda Plummer, Maria de Medeiros, Ving Rhams, Eric Stoltz, Rosanna Arquette, Christopher Walken and Bruce Willis.
 That is one stacked cast and everyone in the film plays their roles perfectly.
 Everyone bounces off with one another so well and the chemistry between the actors, especially John Travolta and Samuel L. Jackson, is one of the best part of the film.
 Their dialogue is so well written and so enjoyable too watch that they alone make this movie.
 Their scenes are what drives Pulp Fiction.
 This was a career-defining role for Travolta and he has never been better or ever will be than in this film as Vincent Vega.
 Samuel L. Jackson is flat out amazing as Jules, which might just be his best performance of all time.
 He is fantastic in this movie and he undergoes a great character arc as he is a cold blooded killer as the movie begins, but that all changes when he Vincent survive what Jules believes to be “divine intervention” after a man unloads his gun on them but misses every bullet.
 Jules then decides to be a preacher and retire despite Vincent’s protests.
 “You’ve decided to be a bum!”

 Uma Thurman plays Mia, Marcellus Wallis’s wife.
 Marcellus asks Vincent to take Mia out for diner one night when he is out of town so that she isn’t lonely.
 The two go out at a 1950’s themed diner full of Marlyn Monroe’s that serve five-dollar milkshakes.
 They participate at a twist contest (which provides one of the funniest and most entertaining sequences of the entire film as both of their dancing techniques are ridiculous) and return to Mia’s house with the trophy.
 Mia then overdoses after taking a puff of Vince’s heroin and Vince takes her to his drug dealer.
 They are able to revive Mia by using adrenaline.